13479776/statTarget/README.md

 2 Install the package "statTarget"

-  Copy this code into R and install the impute
+  Copy this code into R

   > source("https://bioconductor.org/biocLite.R")